vpulab/ovam/README.md

 pipe = pipe.to("mps") #mps, cuda, ...
 ```

-Generate and image with Stable Diffusion and store the attention maps using OVAM hooker.
+Generate an image with Stable Diffusion and store the attention maps using OVAM hooker:

 ```python
 with StableDiffusionHooker(pipe) as hooker: